 For those who are not familiar with Yemenite food, Jachnun is a roll of Malawach pastry (fried flaky bread), which is traditionally cooked on a low heat and eaten on Shabbat morning by Yemenite Jews, with fresh tomato sauce, hard-boiled eggs and schug (spicy pepper and coriander paste).

-All the food in the restaurant is vegetarian but as it is open 24/7, including Shabbat, it is not officially.
+All the food in the restaurant is vegetarian and it is open 24/7, including Shabbat.
 Here is the full menu in English (page 2), they do not deliver.

 Jachnun Bar, 28 Hillel Street, 02 566 1919